PigeonProtocolConsortium/pigeon-spec/README.md

 An **application** is software that uses a Pigeon Protocol implementation, possibly augmenting the protocol with additional functionality.
 Example: Netscape Navigator is an HTTP application.

-# The Initial Implementation Should...

- * Allow for importing/exporting to SSB via plugins.
- * Assume CPU and RAM are not plentiful.
- * Assume platform has no networking support.
-No startups, shutdowns, or reboots
- * Assume storage is plentiful when making resource allocation tradeoffs.
- * Be filesystem agnostic.
-Persistence mechanisms are implementation-specific.
- * Be Secure
- * Easily be ported to new platforms and languages.
- * Enable "Free listening"
- * Have a formal specification (reference implementations are not OK).
- * Have no singletons (no signing authorities, no servers of any kind, even locally)
- * Minimize conceptual overhead (If it's not needed at least 80% of the time, don't add it).
- * Offline-first.
-Assume the user will never have TCP or UDP access.
- * Prefer a monolithic internal structure.
-Avoid external dependencies except for limited use cases (Eg: crypto libs).
-Do not break things into smaller pieces until there are at least three real-world reasons to do so.
- * Use a serialization format that is deterministic and easy to parse on constrained devices.
- * Assume there are no connections or network (file/blob first)
- * Assume CPU resources and memory are limited.
- * Assume block storage is plentiful (storage space measured in GBs)

 # What is Possible?

 Below are some possible use cases to illustrate real-world applications.
 Once protocol implementations exist, the ideas below should be possible.